This article was originally written for the International Security Driver Association.

 Example #1: The American Airlines Model

-Take a look at the picture below as an American Airlines flight boards at Denver International Airport.
+Consider an American Airlines flight boarding at Denver International Airport.
 While it isn’t a completely unstructured situation because there are assigned boarding groups, passengers wait in a crowd just beyond the ticket scanner for their boarding group to be called because there is no further order established within each of those groups.
 The result of this process is a semicircle setup where you have a crowd of people all trying to get as close as they can to the gate attendant so that they can board at the front of their boarding group as soon as it’s announced.
 Due to a lack of any corridors that clearly separate each boarding group from one another, there is an element of an “every man for himself” mentality where goal-oriented behavior begins trumps norm-oriented behavior as people jostle and push their way towards the plane.

 One of the problems with the semicircle setup is that, as the passengers in late boarding groups form a crowd near the entrance, it creates confusion that passengers in early boarding groups have to navigate through in order to board.
 The crowd forces passengers to decide between four actionable options in order to board successfully within their assigned group.